There is good news and bad news about the effort to build a memorial to Dr. Martin Luther King Jr. in Largo Central Park.

 Are they heedless of the message their disregard sends?

 Woods must accept that while he has the passion this project needs, he doesn't have the skills.
 He should seek out those who do before proceeding.
 Largo has some experienced fundraisers who proved their mettle in public campaigns years ago for Largo Central Park, and more recently, for the new library.
 They should step forward and offer their help.

-As for the city's role in all this, it is time for Largo officials to admit that the King memorial is a public/private venture, and their efforts to keep hands off are only causing harm to the city's image and reputation.
+As for the city's role in all this, it is time for Largo officials to admit that the MLK memorial is a public-private venture, and their efforts to keep hands off are only causing harm to the city's image and reputation.

-This is a public/private project - and there is nothing wrong with that.
-Many great public projects, from performing arts halls to parks to art museums, have been built through the joint funding effort of governments and private individuals, and when they are completed, the community feels the pride of ownership.
-The Military Court of Honor in Largo Central Park is a local example of a public/private partnership in which the city happily participated.
+This is a public-private project - and there is nothing wrong with that.
+Many great public projects, from performing arts halls to parks to art museums, have been built through the joint funding and organizational efforts of governments and private individuals, and when they are completed, the community feels the pride of ownership.
+The Military Court of Honor in Largo Central Park is a local example of a public-private partnership in which the city happily participated.